CHAPTER ONE

 We are aware that we are taking some risks but Ukrainians have become very good at reducing risk.
 However, we do not want to add to their burdens so will do all we can to keep ourselves safe.

 Starting at Grantown-on-Spey bus stop, we headed for Aviemore then a direct train to London, an 8 hour journey.
-Two people were in our booked seats and normally i find another but with the long journey ahead, I politely claimed them, having travelled this journey so often, I knew exactly where I wanted to sit and we were rewarded with a peaceful and comfortable trip.
+Two people were in our booked seats and normally I find another but with the long journey ahead, I politely claimed them, having travelled this journey so often, I knew exactly where I wanted to sit and we were rewarded with a peaceful and comfortable journey.

 We stayed at the Docker's Inn in Wapping - not the Wapping I remembered from News reports of my younger years.
 We had a very old squeaky sign outside our room, reminding me of a favourite pub in Findhorn!